Vaccination and Immunization Services Q&A

 From the time of birth until later in life, vaccinations are needed to immunize people against diseases that can harm or kill them.
 The timing of the vaccinations is based on the risk of becoming infected at that stage of life.
 It’s very important to follow the CDC’s recommended vaccine schedule for children to protect them against diseases they are most vulnerable to at their age.
 The CDC’s vaccine schedule has been proven safe and very effective at protecting children from diseases that still remain in many communities, and not getting a child vaccinated places them at serious risk of infection.
 Diseases like pertussis (whooping cough), hepatitis B, and meningococcal meningitis, that can cause severe illness and death, have a significantly greater chance of infecting an unvaccinated child.
 The CDC also has a recommended vaccine list for adults, such as the Shingrix vaccine, which prevents shingles.
 You may have been vaccinated against a specific disease in childhood, but your level of immunization today determines how protected you are.
 Vaccination records are generally kept by your doctor for a limited number of years, so if you are unsure if you are up-to-date on your vaccines, first check with your doctor, then your state’s health department.

 Dr. Shima Hadidchi MD Family Practice provides a wide range of vaccination services for both children and adults.
 We also offer the COVID-19 vaccine.
-To ensure you and your family are protected, please call our office or visit our website to schedule an appointment, or for directions to our office in Victorville, California.
-We serve patients from Victorville CA, Apple Valley CA, Adelanto CA, Hesperia CA, Crestline CA, Highland CA, and Barstow CA.
+To ensure you and your family are protected, please call our office or visit our website to schedule an appointment, or for directions to our office in Apple Valley, CA and Victorville, CA. We serve patients from Victorville CA, Apple Valley CA, Adelanto CA, Hesperia CA, Crestline CA, Highland CA, Barstow CA, and BEYOND!

 Additional Services You May Need

 ▸ Family Practice And Primary Care

 ▸ Vaccinations & Immunizations